 ServiceControl provides many capabilities such as endpoint monitoring, advanced debugging, and failed message management.
 These capabilities can be extended by adding optional plugins into the endpoints being monitored.
 Each capability and plugin provides valuable information, but they have certain resource and performance costs.

-Hardware, peak and average message throughput, and number of endpoints in the system all have a large impact on the performance of ServiceControl.
+Hardware, peak and average message throughput, and number of endpoints in the system all have an impact on the performance of ServiceControl.
 These factors can vary greatly between environments.
 Capabilities and plugins that provide value in one environment may have a negative impact if included in another environment.
 For example, the Saga Audit plugin provides additional information to support a development environment where message load is low.
 In a production environment, where there are many more saga instances to audit, the increased overhead is magnified and can have a significant performance impact.

-- Read the Capacity Planning and Troubleshooting guides for ServiceControl.
+- Read the capacity planning and troubleshooting guides for ServiceControl.

 - Each environment should have a dedicated ServiceControl instance.

-Plugins are installed in an Endpoint and send data to ServiceControl.
+Plugins are installed in an endpoint and send data to ServiceControl.
 This communication uses messaging over the configured transport of the endpoint.
 Each instance of a plugin adds more messages to the ServiceControl queue which can delay the processing of each message and make ServiceControl less responsive.

 Heartbeat messages tend to be frequent, and a large backlog can occur if ServiceControl is offline for an extended period.
 When this happens, it can take ServiceControl some time to process old heartbeats when it restarts.

 The Saga Audit plugin produces a lot of data.
-It's use outside of a development environment is not recommended.
+Its use outside of a development environment is not recommended.
 If the saga audit plugin is already deployed in production, follow the instructions outlined to remove it.

 Run a performance test using the expected peak and average message throughput for the environment to baseline the system.
 The baseline test should not include audit ingestion or any ServiceControl plugins.